Importance of Single-Core Performance for Gamers

 Starfield Screenshot </picture

-The thing is, not all software can be divided so neatly into multiple threads.
-With jobs like offline graphics rendering or video conversion, it's easy to divide the work for each CPU core.
+The thing is that not everyone software can be divided so neatly into multiple threads.
+With jobs like offline graphics rendering or video conversion, it's easy to split the work up to each CPU core.
 However, games don't have this kind of workload. 🎮

-A game might have one thread for physics, another for AI, one to run a specific simulation in the open world, another to help the GPU with ray tracing, etc. Games have been notoriously difficult to “thread” in such a way that they can utilize many cores. 🧩 That’s why gaming PCs have been behind the mainstream race for quite some time.
+A game might have one thread for physics, another for AI, one to run a specific simulation in the open world, another to help the GPU with ray tracing, etc. Games have been notoriously difficult to “thread” in such a way that they can utilize many cores. 🧩 That’s why Gaming PC have been behind the main race for quite some time.

 If you just want to play video games, you don't need a lot of cores.
-Nowadays, the sweet spot seems to be six to eight, which makes sense since all major consoles have eight-core CPUs and that's what developers are coding for. 🎮💻
+Nowadays, the sweet spot seems to be six to eight, which makes sense since all the consoles top phones have eight-core CPUs and that's what the developers are coding. 🎮💻

 🎮 The main thread is the common denominator 🧵

-So what's the problem with single-core performance? 🤔 In most games, there is a core thread that acts as the backbone of the game.
-It runs the main logic and processes of the game, and is responsible for distributing work to other subordinate threads.
+So what's the problem with single-core performance? 🤔 In most games, there is one core thread that acts as the backbone of the game.
+Execute logic and processes main thread of the game, and is responsible for distributing work to other subordinate threads.
 In other words, there is a thread that the other threads in the game have to wait for before they can do their work. 🕒

 Therefore, the fastest game performance cannot exceed the speed at which this main thread can run.
-When we say that a game is “CPU limited” or that there is a “CPU bottleneck,” it is usually because this main software thread is limited by the highest possible performance on a single thread on a given CPU. 🚀
+When we say that a game is “CPU limited” or that there is a “CPU bottleneck”, it is usually because this thread is running at a very high speed. software main is limited by the highest possible performance on a single thread of a given CPU. 🚀

 Some CPUs are designed for threads